Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

 Assuming that we did not reject so far, we may assume that $G'$ is $\e/2$-close to being isomorphic to some $G'_s$, where the isomorphism is consistent with the inverse of $A'$.
 At this point, we invoke the tester for $\Phi$, denoted $T$, in order to test whether $s\in\Phi$.
-This is done by providing $T$ with oracle access to $s$ as follows.
-When $T$ makes a query $i\in[n]$, we determine $A'(i)$, and use our query access to $G'$ in order to determine the two neighbors of $A'(i)$ that have degree at most~2.
+This is done by providing~$T$ with oracle access to $s$ as follows.
+When $T$ makes a query $i\in[n]$, we determine $A'(i)$, and use our query access to $G'$ in order to determine the two neighbors of $A'(i)$ that have degree at most~2 (and are either connected or have degree~1).
 If this fails, we reject.
 Otherwise, we answer~1 if and only if these two neighbors are connected in $G'$.

-To summarize, we employ three tests to $G'$: An {\em initial test}\/ of the size $I'$ (which also includes finding a pivot $p\in V$), an {\em isomorphism test} between the subgraph of $G'$ induced by $I'$ and the subgraph of $G_n$ induced by $V'$, and an emulation of the testing of $\Phi$.
+To summarize, we employ three tests to $G'$: An {\em initial test}\/ of the size $I'$ (which also includes finding a pivot $p\in V$), an {\em equality test} between the $A'$-image of the subgraph of $G'$ induced by $I'$ and the subgraph of $G_n$ induced by $V'$, and an emulation of the testing of $\Phi$.
 (In all tests, if we encounter an index in $[n]\setminus I'$, we suspend the execution and reject.)
 For simplicity and without loss of generality, we may assume that $T$ is correct with high (constant) probability.